roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 - **Bounded Contexts** prevent rules from bleeding across domains
 - **Collaborative modeling** ensures experts stay involved until the intent is clear

-These practices also address one of the Swedish study’s key findings that closer, earlier collaboration between requirements and testing roles improves alignment and reduces wasted effort[^bjarnason].
+These practices also address one of the Swedish study’s key findings that closer, earlier collaboration between requirements and testing roles improves alignment and reduces wasted effort[^5].

 ### Event Storming
 A fast, visual workshop where engineers, architects, designers and experts map business events together.